Platelet Rich Plasma Injection

 Clinical and anecdotal experience is demonstrating that using PRP as the prolotherapy solution creates a much deeper healing effect and results in improved results in less treatments.
 It is especially useful when regular prolotherapy has provided positive results, but recovery has not been ideal.
 In these cases PRP is often the treatment that will resolve these less responsive or more injured areas.

 Frequency Of Treatments

-While responses to treatment vary, most people will require 3 to 6 sets of injections of PRP.
-Each set of treatments is spaced 4 to 6 weeks apart.
-Usually positive development is evident after 2 treatments.
-Often satisfactory results may occur even sooner, but cannot be determined with certainty
+While responses to treatment vary, most people will require 1 to 4 injections of PRP.
+Each treatment is spaced 3 months apart.
+Usually positive development is evident after 1-2 treatments.
+Often satisfactory results may occur even sooner, but cannot be determined with certainty.